 ionic platform rm <platform>

 ionic platform add <platform>

 If your project has multiple platforms, commands 1-3 will be executed once for each platform.
 In the 3rd command,

 Once Nevercode has incorrectly detected the repository with a given platform (be it Android, iOS or Cordova or Ionic), additional rescans will not change the platform.

-To try again you must delete the existing project and add it from scratch.
+To try again you must delete the existing app and add it from scratch.